 One of the most highly touted benefits of having a home-based business is the flexibility it affords you — and this is absolutely brought home when there’s a little one under the weather and underfoot.
 Having a sick child at home can certainly throw a wrench in your work plans, especially if you’ve got deadline pressure, an appointment, or an event to figure out how to work around.

 As much as you’re able, focus on caring for your sick child and making this uncomfortable day as comfortable as possible.
 If you can swing it, take the day off or resolve to get some work done while your child is sleeping or otherwise occupied.
 Don’t panic — some things might be easy to move if necessary, like a standing weekly accountability chat.
 Other things might require some finesse, but nothing you can’t handle.
-These are some of my survival tips when there’s work that must be done:
+This is my sick day survival guide for when there’s work that must be done despite the couch-bound kiddo(s) under your care:

 Take full advantage of naps, assuming naps are happening.
 Do absolutely nothing during any nap time except move forward on your big project — this is critical, especially if you’re up against a deadline.